 On July 25, 1996, the Alliance Companies announced that they had entered into agreements with Gulf and Midwest.
-Under these agreements the CSC Group and Gulf will pool their prospective non-standard contract and other surety bond programs by means of various quota share and reinsurance arrangements (the "combined program").
-The CSG Group component of the combined program is approximately \$5 million of surety bonds administered by CSU.
-The Gulf component of the combined program is approximately \$30 million of surety bonds, which is now administered by Midwest.
-CSU will act as exclusive underwriter for the combined program.
-Midwest will perform selected underwriting functions, as determined by CSU, and generate bonds through its network of approximately 100 agents and subagents throughout the United States.
-In partial consideration for the foregoing agreements, at closing, CSU will purchase at face value from certain creditors of Midwest, \$5.125 million of its obligations (the "Obligations"), including amounts owed to Gulf which are estimated to be approximately \$3.6 million.
+Under these agreements the CSC Group and Gulf will pool their prospective non-standard contract and other surety bond programs by means of various quota share and reinsurance arrangements to form a new combined program (the "combined program").
+The combined program will be a separate and distinct book of surety bonds, which will not be part of any previous surety program written through Midwest.
+New underwriting standards for the combined program will be established by Gulf and the CSC Group as the insurers.
+CSU will act as exclusive underwriter for the combined program with responsibility for establishing new underwriting procedures and enforcing the new underwriting standards.
+Midwest's role in the combined program will be to process surety bond applications generated from its network of approximately 100 agents and subagents throughout the United States and to perform selected underwriting functions, as determined by CSU.
+In partial consideration for Gulf agreeing to enter into this reinsurance arrangement with CSU and for Midwest agreeing to enter into the combined program, at closing, CSU will purchase from Gulf at face value certain notes issued to Gulf by Midwest.
+The total payment to Gulf will not exceed \$3.6 million.
+Also, CSU will agree to be obligated for certain contingent obligations of Midwest equaling up to an additional \$1.525 million (the Gulf notes and the contingent obligations are hereinafter referred to collectively as the "Obligations").
 The Obligations are secured by a pledge of all of the tangible and intangible assets of Midwest.

-Midwest will also give CSU an exclusive option through March 1997, which may be extended through March 2000, to purchase Midwest's assets.
+As part of the Midwest agreement, Midwest will give CSU an exclusive option to purchase Midwest's assets on or before March 2000 for \$5.125 million.
+The initial option period expires March 31, 1997, but may be extended annually for three years through March 2000 if CSU makes option payments of \$800,000 per year against the \$5.125 million for a total of \$2.4 million.
 Midwest's assets consist primarily of its agency network, the surety business generated by that network and minimal tangible assets.
 If CSU exercises the option under the option agreement, the purchase price will be \$10.25 million comprised of the cancellation of the Obligations (\$5.125 million) plus the payment of an additional \$5.125 million in cash.
-The cash amount includes the payments of \$800,000 in each of 1997, 1998 and 1999, which may be paid to extend the option, plus a final payment of 2.725 million, if and when the option is exercised.
+The cash amount includes the \$800,000 payments, which may be paid to extend the option, plus a final payment of \$2.725 million, if and when the option is exercised.
 If the option is not exercised by CSU and Midwest is not in default of its obligations under the agreements, CSU will be required to pay a termination fee consisting of cancellation of the Obligations (\$5.125 million) and payment of an additional \$2.4 million less any of the \$800,000 payments made for extension of the option.
-See "Business of the Alliance Companies -- Recent Developments."
+Therefore, CSU is committed to payment of between \$5.125 million and \$10.25 million under the Gulf and Midwest agreements.
+See "Business of the Alliance Companies -- Recent Developments.

 Other acquisitions are possible due to the fact that both the insurance and hazardous waste industries may be generally characterized as oversupplied, creating the possibility that some competitors may be motivated to exit those industries on terms that may be favorable for a capable buyer.
-Management believes that \$10.5 million as well as its credit facility should provide RESI with adequate capital to enable it to effect the transactions described above as well as any acquisitions in the foreseeable future.
+Management believes that 10.5 million as well as its credit facility should provide RESI with adequate capital to enable it to effect the transactions described above as well as any acquisitions in the foreseeable future.